amitshekhariitbhu/android-interview-questions/README.md

         | Delete    | O(1)    | O(1)       |

 * DoublyLinkedList
    - A DoublyLinkedList is based on a LinkedList, but there is two pointers in each node, "previous" pointer holds reference to the previous node and "next" pointer holds reference to the next node.
-DoublyLinkedList also has a Head node, head node's next pointer references the first node in this DoublyLinkedList.
+It also has a Head node, head node's next pointer references the first node in this DoublyLinkedList.
 The last node's "next" reference points to NULL, but if last node's next pointer points to the first node, such DoublyLinkedList is called "Circular DoublyLinkedList".
 This data structure is very convenient if you need to be able to traverse stored elements in both directions.

        ![DoublyLinkedList](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5e/Doubly-linked-list.svg/610px-Doubly-linked-list.svg.png)